 Are you hearing the voice of your intuition?
 Or is that inner voice silent?
 Do you want to be more in touch with your intuition?

 To better hear intuition, you must exercise it regularly.
 It’s just like any muscle in the body.
 If you do the proper exercises, it will become stronger.
 Exercising your intuition increases your trust in your inner voice.
-In turn, this cultivates and strengthens the connection with your intuition, allowing you to hear the messages from your soul.
+This cultivates and strengthens the connection with your intuition, allowing you to hear the messages from your soul.

 Hearing the Voice of Your Intuition

 Our intuition is always on; it is never off.
 The challenge is learning how to hear it.
-Several things get in the way of these communications.
+Several things impede these communications.
 Our hyperactive mind is one chief obstacle.
 Unfortunately, we train our active minds to be in the “on” position.
 It creates a conflict, which presents challenges when we want to quiet the mind to hear our inner voice.